 - Expand the Arts Internship Program for Community College students

-- In June 2017, the Board of Supervisors approved funding for five of the 13 recommendations included in the CEII report.
+- On June 26, 2017, the Board of Supervisors approved two motions to fund five of the 13 recommendations included in the CEII report.
 Previously, on March 14, 2017, Supervisor Hilda L. Solis had introduced a motion to implement a private developer requirement for civic art in the unincorporated areas of LA County, an additional CEII recommendation.

 - In May 2018 Supervisors Mark Ridley-Thomas and Sheila Kuehl co-authored the historic motion that transitioned the LA County Arts Commission into a stand-alone County Department, a recognition of the vital role of arts and culture in one of the largest and most diverse counties in the country and one fo the nation's creative capitals.